itthinx/affiliates-role/README.md

 affiliates-role
 ===============

-Assigns a role to new affiliates
+Assigns the 'Affiliate' role to new affiliates.